stuartpb/petlogs/petlog-stukilla.md

 ```

 Having finished with all this, I exit the chroot and reboot.
 The loader appears to work properly, and I get the same problem I was experiencing before: Light Display Manager fails to start, and the `mei_me` module fails initialization.

+To diagnose what's going wrong with lightdm, I boot back into the rescue media: I note that the `mei_me` issue is apparent in startup there, too, and is probably unrelated.

+Looking at `/var/log/lightdm/lightdm.log`, it looks like it wasn't able to start an X server - I've probably got more packages I need to install. `wifi-menu` still doesn't work because `wpa_supplicant` isn't installed (d'oh), so I go back out of the chroot and redo `wifi-menu` there, re-chroot, `pacman -S wpa_supplicant`, and check that `wifi-menu` works now (it does).

+[This thread](https://bbs.archlinux.org/viewtopic.php?id=235006) reveals that, for some reason that is beyond me, desktop environment packages like `budgie-desktop` don't include `xorg-server` as a dependency, which is apparently required by lightdm / the GTK greeter.
+(Don't ask me why neither of *those* packages list xorg-server as a dependency, either.)

+On rebooting, everything *finally* works - just in time for me to order a replacement storage device for this machine and have to do all this over again.